 Can I book a combination of different classes of flights within the one Award (i.e. both Economy and Business flights)?

 Yes, you can, but do note that the booking is charged at the highest cabin – so if you have booked ten Economy Class flights and one Business Class flight as part of your Award, you’ll be charged the full 280,000 points for a Business Class Award.
 In some circumstances, booking a downgraded cabin for one or two sectors of your Award redemption is unavoidable.
 This might occur where there is limited Business Class availability, or for domestic flights in the USA, where generally, Business Class doesn’t exist, and only Economy and First Class travel are offered.

 What if my plans change – can I change my flight booking down the track?

 You can make changes before the trip has commenced.
 If you change any elements of your booking during the planning process, you will incur a Qantas ‘change fee’.
 This is currently 6,000 points per person.
-Economy booking changes may also be subject to a ‘service fee’.
-We recommend you keep a small stash of additional points aside to cater for any changes to your booking. (we’ll cover of the reasons you might need to incur a ‘change fee’ further down in this post).
+Economy booking changes may also be subject to a ‘service fee'.
+We recommend you keep a small stash of additional points aside to cater for any changes to your booking. (we’ll cover off the reasons you might need to incur a ‘change fee’ further down in this post).